 Sales Presentation Checklist

-🗹 How often do your reps practice their pitches?
-Are they able to pitch well in-person and remotely?
+- How often do your reps practice their pitches?
+Are they able to pitch in-person as well as remotely?

 Sales Strategy Checklist

 Evaluate your sales strategy during each audit to determine what can be refined and improved for the market.
 Look at the strengths and weaknesses of current processes and revamp your strategy to keep customers interested and coming back.

 For questions related to your sales strategy, you can ask:

 - What are other existing business opportunities you can tackle?
 How can you forecast and pipeline success for this?

 - What are your short-term and long-term priorities?
 What are the next steps to achieve these goals?